feleHaile/UC_2018/README.md

 1) Set-up the proper environment to run them in.
 2) Paste notebooks into that location.
 On my machine, that is: C:\ArcGIS\Pro\bin\Python\envs\arcgispro-r
+3) Paste the data folder into that location as well.
+On my machine, that is: C:\ArcGIS\Pro\bin\Python\envs\arcgispro-r